ArnaudVanderveken/ConnectFourMachineLearning/README.md

 ### Neural network
 #### Input layer
-The input layer consists of a one by eighty-four matrix, thus matching the dimensions of a game state vector, allowing them to be bassed as inputs to the network.
+The input layer consists of a one by eighty-four matrix, thus matching the dimensions of a game state vector, allowing them to be passed as inputs to the network.

 #### Hidden layer
 This architecture owns a single hidden layer, whose size can be chosen freely.
-In this case I've chosen it to be made out of eighty-four neurons as well.
+In this case, I've chosen it to be made out of eighty-four neurons as well.
 This also gives us the dimensions of our first weight matrix between the input and hidden layers: an eighty-four by eighty-four matrix.

 #### Output layer
 The output layer consists of a single neuron.
-In concequences, the second weight matrix will be an eighty-four by one matrix.
+In concequences, the second weight matrix, between the hidden layer and the output layer, will be an eighty-four by one matrix.

 #### Weights initialization
 The weights are initialized using a normal distribution with a mean of 0.0 and standard deviation of 0.001.
 Zero-initialization of these matrix would result in a non-evoluting network, as 0 is absorbant in multiplication.
 The weights would always remain 0.
 Using such a distribution allows to dodge that issue, while keeping the weights close to 0, having the least impact on the first moves of the AI.

 ### Activation function
 In order for the neural network to function properly, an activation function is required.
 In this case, [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function#:~:text=A%20sigmoid%20function%20is%20a,shaped%20curve%20or%20sigmoid%20curve.&text=Sigmoid%20functions%20most%20often%20show,is%20from%20%E2%88%921%20to%201.) has been used on each layer.
 Other options are available, like [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) or the hyperbolic tangent, each having their pros and cons depending of the use case of the network.
-In this case, sigmoid has been chosen because its image domain ranges from 0 to 1, perfect to represent a probability.
+In this case, sigmoid has been chosen because its image domain ranges from 0 to 1, which is perfect to represent a probability.
 Different activation function can be used on each layer.

 ## Requirements
 The libraries used are: